 When choosing DistroKid to be your music distributor, it’s important to know if they will make a Spotify account for you and if they can verify your profile.
-I’ve researched this topic for you and wrote about it here.
+I’ve researched this topic for you, got my own account verified, and wrote about it here.

-A verified Spotify artist profile gets a blue verified checkmark, and the ability to customize your artist photo & biography.
+A verified Spotify artist profile gets a blue verified checkmark next to their artist name on Spotify, and the ability to customize your artist photo & biography.

 By using DistroKid to easily get verified on Spotify, you will also gain access to the Spotify For Artists dashboard where you can:

 - See more detailed stats about your songs and listeners

 - Get the ability to pitch upcoming songs to the Spotify editors

 - Gain access to the Spotify team to get support